ttim/leshy/docs/overview.md

 - How do you implement generic function which adds something to the end of stack?
 If you have size manipulations only in `size 8` way then there is no way to put size being current size + something.
 Seems like there should be something like `extend 4` and `shrink 4` instead?
 Or maybe just `add #size #size 4`, don't think it's really needed tho
 - Makes me think we need relative addresses.
 I.e. #{size-4}.
 Seems useful, but also kinda duplicating in a way?
 But otherwise it's really hard do not create a thing for everything...
 - How do you model 32bit vs 64bit (or even vs 16bit?) architectures?
 What's pointer size?
+- How to implement variable number arguments functions in C?
+- Do we need to supply length constants in all arithmetic instructions? maybe better to have long and not long versions of them and that's it?
+  - It's simpler, esp given only 64bit platforms are targeted
+  - But it might be easier for SSE and similar instructions?
+  - Overall it does feel like not worth doing and having AVX etc instructions separately
+  - But also there are variants with other byte sizes in regular languages, so maybe it's better to make it customizable.
+At least to some extent?

 # Links
 - Risc-V intros